boringops-hq/boringops-articles/articles/2025-08-08-pillar_trust.md

 ---
 title: "Pillar: Trust"
 excerpt: "Trust measures whether a system does exactly what it claims and nothing more.
-A trusted system is predictable, honest, and invisible in daily work."
+A system you don't trust is a system you won't touch."
 header:
   teaser: /assets/images/metronome.png
 tags: [pillars, reliability,operations]